 Describing the experience in words is difficult, but it is truly amazing.
 The fresh and calming scent of greenery from the trees, combined with sipping Matcha in the garden, creates a soothing and relaxing atmosphere.

 In the global business context, quietness is not always viewed positively.
 However, quietness can have different meanings in Japan, depending on the situation.
 For instance, it can indicate the need to shut down external noise to think profoundly or when someone suppresses their negative emotions to avoid disrupting business.
 The Japanese rely on their senses to grasp the meaning of quietness (known as 空気を読む “Kuuki wo Yomu” Kuuki wo Yomu”).
 This understanding without words is crucial for effective communication and networking in Japan.
 Nevertheless, quietness is often perceived negatively in global business situations and can be seen as passive, lacking engagement, or attempting to conceal something.

 In intercultural communication, using explicit verbal expressions with low-context messages reduces the chances of misinterpreting unspoken matters.
 It helps to exchange information and opinions more clearly.
 Additionally, our brains can directly receive sensory cues without needing verbal processing.

-I hope that non-verbal sensory cues on objects, situations and even human communications receive attention in the global business without being put aside as just a local niche.
+I hope that non-verbal sensory cues, present in objects, situations, and human communication, receive adequate attention in the global business world and are not dismissed as just a local niche.